| Healing Prayers

 are suffering, the prayer can turn to a prayer for peace and a merciful end to the

 suffering.
 Again, this is a reflection of our deep heartfelt concern for the sick person.
+Second, be specific, and do pray for the

 range of issues connected with the illness.
 You may not only want to pray for the healing